passiv/snaptrade-sdks/sdks/python/README.md

 ##### user_secret: `str`<a id="user_secret-str"></a>

-SnapTrade User Secret randomly generated by SnapTrade.
-This is privileged information and if compromised, should be rotated via the [rotate user secret endpoint](/reference/Authentication/Authentication_resetSnapTradeUserSecret)
+SnapTrade User Secret.
+This is a randomly generated string and should be stored securely.
+If compromised, please rotate it via the [rotate user secret endpoint](/reference/Authentication/Authentication_resetSnapTradeUserSecret).

 #### ⚙️ Request Body<a id="⚙️-request-body"></a>